simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Feb 24-Feb 26 2025
+Solar Radiation Storm Forecast for Feb 25-Feb 27 2025

-              Feb 24  Feb 25  Feb 26
+              Feb 25  Feb 26  Feb 27
-S1 or greater   10%     10%     10%
+S1 or greater   99%     75%     60%

-Rationale: There is a slight chance for the greater than 10 MeV proton flux to reach S1 (Minor) storm levels over 24-26 Feb.
+Rationale: An S1 (Minor) level proton event is expected, with a chance of reaching S2 (Moderate), over 25-26 Feb and likely on 27 Feb following an enhancement associated with a todays M3.9 flare.

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R3 levels were observed over the past 24 hours.
-The largest was at Feb 23 2025 1927 UTC.
+Radio blackouts reaching the R1 levels were observed over the past 24 hours.
+The largest was at Feb 24 2025 2306 UTC.

-Radio Blackout Forecast for Feb 24-Feb 26 2025
+Radio Blackout Forecast for Feb 25-Feb 27 2025

-              Feb 24        Feb 25        Feb 26
+              Feb 25        Feb 26        Feb 27
-R1-R2           65%           60%           60%
+R1-R2           65%           65%           65%
-R3 or greater   15%           10%           10%
+R3 or greater   25%           25%           25%

-Rationale: R1-R2 (Minor-Moderate) events are likely, with a slight chance for R3 (Strong) or greater events, over 24-26 Feb.
+Rationale: R1-R2 (Minor-Moderate) events are likely, with a chance for R3 (Strong) or greater events, over 25-27 Feb.

 ```